Anthony Angelozzi

-Anthony Angelozzi is a teacher, union activist and politician from New Jersey who has been elected to represent the 8th Legislative District in the New Jersey General Assembly for the two-year term beginning on January 13, 2026.
+Anthony Angelozzi (born May 8, 1985) is a teacher, local union president, and politician from New Jersey who represents the 8th Legislative District in the New Jersey General Assembly since taking office in January 2026.

 Background

-Angelozzi, the son of two casino gaming employees, worked his way through college by working at an Atlantic City casino.
-He earned a master’s in American history at American Public University.
-Angelozzi teaches United States history at Hammonton High School and leads the teachers' union, the Hammonton Education Association, an affiliate of the New Jersey Education Association.
-He is a part-time NJEA Uniserv consultant for Atlantic and Cape May counties as a union organizer and contract negotiator.
+Angelozzi, the son of two casino gaming employees, worked his way through college by dealing blackjack and roulette at the AC Hilton and Taj Mahal in Atlantic City.
+He earned a bachelor's degree at Rutgers University–Camden in economics and earned a master's degree in United States History at American Public University.
+Angelozzi teaches United States History at Hammonton High School and leads the staff labor union, the Hammonton Education Association, an affiliate of the New Jersey Education Association (NJEA).
+He previously worked as a part-time NJEA Uniserv consultant for Atlantic and Cape May counties, specifically working as a union organizer and contract negotiator.
+Angelozzi is also an Executive Board member and Trustee in the Historical Society of Hammonton.

-Angelozzi and his wife, Tracy, have two children.
+Angelozzi and his wife, Tracy, have two children and reside in Hammonton.

 Elective office

 In the 2025 New Jersey General Assembly election, Angelozzi beat Republican incumbent Michael Torrissi for one of the two seats up for election.
 In the 2023 race, the nominees for the two seats had been the same four: Angelozzi, Torrissi, Katz and Republican then-incumbent Brandon Umba, but Torrissi had edged out Angelozzi for the other seat.
 At the time, Katz was the first elected Democrat to represent the 8th district since John A. Sweeney in 1974.